MediaComem/minesweeper/INSTRUCTIONS.md

 ### :exclamation: Fork the repository

-This exercise requires that you make changes to the application, when setting up the automated deployment with Git hooks.
+You must [fork][fork] the [application's repository][repo] to your own GitHub account, because this exercise requires that you make changes to the application later, after setting up the automated deployment with Git hooks.
-You must [fork][fork] the [application's repository][repo] to your own GitHub account.

-:warning: Use your own repository's HTTPS clone URL instead of the one indicated in the application's README.
+:warning: Use your own repository's HTTPS clone URL instead of the one indicated in the project's README.
 This way you will have push access to your repository.

 ### :exclamation: Install the requirements